 Rad/Molecular Imaging Scientist, Rad/Molecular Imaging Program at Stanford

-Bio Research Focus: Molecular Imaging, PET, Immuno-Oncology, Graft versus Host Disease
+Bio Research Focus and interests: Molecular Imaging, PET, Immuno-Oncology, Graft versus Host Disease, Cell therapies

 Post-Doctoral Scholar and Research Scientist, Department of Radiology, Stanford (2015-present)

 Visiting Researcher under supervision of Prof. Spencer Shorte, Plateforme d'imagerie dynamique, Pasteur Institute, Paris (2014)

 Science Education Intern and Consultant: United Nations Educational, Science and Cultural Organization (UNESCO), Paris (2012-2013)